balancer/frontend-v2/README.md

 ### Custom RPC urls

-To override RPC network config from `src/lib/config`, you can use the following environment variables:
+To override RPC network config set in `src/lib/config`, you can use the following environment variables:

 `VITE_RPC_URL_<networkId>=XXX`